christianlarrabure/armageddon-client/README.md

 You can unzip the file appropriate for your OS and extract it in a folder you will remember the location of.
 Run the executable and it should automatically connect to ArmageddonMUD.
 Once inside, you should write \_prompt for it to set your prompt and for your visual bars to work.

 It will create a data.sqlite file which is where your data is stored.

+Make sure to write _prompt upon logging in.